Blog

 Homemade Yorkie Foods – Ingredients to Avoid

-Let’s get the obvious out of the way.
+This one’s a no-brainer: alcohol and dogs don’t mix.
+Even a tiny sip of wine, beer, or a cocktail can be incredibly harmful to a Yorkie.
 Alcohol, anything with caffeine, anything spicy or overly salty, and different types of human medicine (for example weed) are fun for us, but they do not offer an enjoyable time to your Yorkie.
 These can cause discomfort and even serious problems to your pets.
 From allergic reactions, vomiting, problems to their nervous system to diarrhea, breathing problems, and even death anything can happen – especially since we are talking about tiny dogs.

 Dairy products are another thing you need to avoid.
 While some types of yogurt are actually good for Yorkies (since they provide versatile bacteria cultures that help with digestion), it’s best to steer away from milk, cheese, ice cream, butter, etc. Even a little can cause gastrointestinal issues or allergic reactions.